chillycats/Pelton-Research-Repo./README.md

 ## Version History

-The current version of DQE is able to handle data taken in T2 mode and analyse lifetime measurements with the proper normalization and fitting.
+The current version of DQE is in a work in progress as I am currently working on reading in the data in T3 mode.

 ****************************